Cloudtemplar2615/101318950_comp3133_labtest2/README.md

 # 101318950 Lab test 2 B

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.23.
-# APP description
-list all harry potter characters inluding ones who did not appear one film some are only mentioned or mentioned in the book series

 ## Development server

 To start a local development server, run: